June 13, 2018

 Okay.
 My fingers feel bruised at the tips from typing.
 That’s all I can tell you.
 Because that’s all that happened.
 And I know that it happened, because I was there.
 Now you know, because I’ve told you.

 Before I go: you may have occasion to go up north yourself one of these days.
 Wonderful country.
 You may even want to visit Stratford.
 Hell of a quaint place.
 But my recommendation to you is to spend your evenings someplace where there’s lots of light and damn good locks.
-Oh, and no matter where you find yourself, don’t go near the bad parts of town, the parts that seem a little greyer.
+Oh, and no matter where you find yourself, don’t go near the bad parts of town, the parts where the roads wind a little more, where the air seems a little greyer, a little hazier.

 Especially if it’s night.